ECONOMIC AND FINANCIAL POLICY

 Introductory concepts: demand, supply and market.
 Microeconomic theory: decisions of individual economic agents (consumers, companies) and behaviour of individual markets.

-The aim of the first part of the course (24 hours) is to provide the appropriate tools to understand the microeconomic mechanisms of supply and demand.
-This way, students will be able to understand macroeconomic variables and economic policies in the following module of the same course.
+The aim of the second part of the course (24 hours) is to provide the appropriate tools to understand the microeconomic mechanisms of supply and demand.

 The course will be organized in lectures.